AlexeyErofeev/canvasdsl/README.md

 ## Key features

+* Inherited from standard drawable
+* Easy to use for value animation
 * SVG-like primitives
 * Supports references to predefined groups
 * Viewport mechanics with relative "viewport points"
-* Mutable model, ready for animation
 * No compatibility limits - works with minimum android sdk 1
 * One dependency: kotlin stdlib, you should use it anyway for kotlin